City Comparison

 Stafford has a property tax rate of $1.049 per $100 (~$5,874/yr on a $560K home).
 Woodbridge's rate is $1.030 per $100 (~$5,222/yr on a $507K home).
 Tax rates are set annually by each locality.

-Both cities are popular with families.
 Stafford County offers affordable homes and a growing community south of the D. Woodbridge is the commercial heart of eastern Prince William County.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.